YosysHQ-Docs/yosys-cmd-ref/source/getting_started/typical_phases.rst

-Typical Phases of a Synthesis Flow
+Typical phases of a synthesis flow
 ----------------------------------

+..
+TODO: copypaste

 - Reading and elaborating the design
 - Higher-level synthesis and optimization